 - Loans must be repaid, usually starting after graduation.
-Many education loans featuredeferred payments and generous payback schedules.
-The federal government sponsors a number of student loan programs, as do some private lenders and colleges themselves.
+Many education loans feature deferred payments and generous payback schedules.
+The federal government sponsors a number of student loan programs, as do some private lenders.

-- Jobs on campus or during summer breaks provide income to offset expenses and can be important sources of experience.
+- Work-study jobs on campus or during summer breaks provide income to offset expenses and can be important sources of experience.

 Indiana Financial Aid

 Grants based on financial need (see in.gov/che); Academic performance awards, which supplement need-based aid; and Scholarships for special skill or need areas or particular groups of students, including (but not limited to) special education, minority teachers, or children of disabled veterans,

 Twenty-first Century Scholars, and National Guard Tuition Assistance.
 Remember: To Qualify for State of Indiana grants, residents of Indiana need to file the FAFSA annually no later than April 15.
 Regularly checking your MyVU for financial aid updates will help prevent a loss of state money.

 Federal Pell grants (see https://studentaid.gov/understand-aid/types/grants/pell), unlike a loan, do not have to be repaid.
 The amount depends on your financial need as determined by the U.S. Department of Education, costs to attend school, status as a full-time or part-time student, and your plans to attend school for a full academic year or less.

 Federal Loans must be repaid.
 Be sure you understand your options and responsibilities.
 The William D. Ford Federal Direct Loan (Direct Loan) Program is the largest federal student loan program.
 Under this program, the U.S. Department of Education is your lender.
 For more information please visit our Financial Aid Loan information pages.